 The snake-proof fabric should be able to withstand snakebites from all types of venomous and non-venomous snakes.
-They should be capable of preventing snake teeth or fangs from penetrating through the fabric to reach the skin on your ankle or leg.
+The key is to prevent the snakes fangs from penetrating through the fabric to reach the skin on your ankle or leg.

-These materials can be used to make homemade snake proof pants or to augment your regular jeans in the legs region.
-However, make sure ….
+You can make homemade snake proof pants or to augment your regular jeans in the legs region.

 Its possible to make your own snake-proof pants using the fabrics listed above.
 However, its important to avoid the weaker materials that are easily peirced unless used in multiple layers.
 Even then, a dense weave is recommended.

 Materials like thin denim are easier to sew but are more likely to be pierced by snake bites.
 Kevlar and cordura nylon are much stronger but more expensive and harder to sew.
 Its possible to test the material for snakebite resistance using a fat needle or hook and applying some force before using it.
 The harder it is for you to peirce, the better it is as a snake-proof aterial.